zephyrproject-rtos/zephyr/doc/develop/test/twister.rst

 Quarantine
 ++++++++++

-Twister allows using user-defined yaml files defining the list of tests to be put under quarantine.
+Twister allows user to provide onfiguration files defining a list of tests or platforms to be put under quarantine.
 Such tests will be skipped and marked accordingly in the output reports.
 This feature is especially useful when running larger test suits, where a failure of one test can affect the execution of other tests (e.g. putting the physical board in a corrupted state).

 To use the quarantine feature one has to add the argument ``--quarantine-list <PATH_TO_QUARANTINE_YAML>`` to a twister call.
+Multiple quarantine files can be used.
 The current status of tests on the quarantine list can also be verified by adding ``--quarantine-verify`` to the above argument.
 This will make twister skip all tests which are not on the given list.